 Employees should be cautious if they experience:

-- Meal breaks and rest breaks are not provided or deducted from paychecks.
+- Meal breaks and rest breaks not provided or improperly deducted from paychecks

 For example, a retail worker in California regularly works 9-hour shifts but never receives overtime wages.
 They begin tracking their hours and notice they are paid for only 8 hours per day.
-Similarly, a hotel employee is required to work during meal breaks but never receives additional pay.
+Similarly, a hotel employee is required to work during meal breaks but never receives premium pay compensation.
 Learn more about what overtime is considered in California at this link.

 Another common violation is employee misclassification.
 A freelance delivery driver works full-time hours and is given a strict schedule but is classified as an independent contractor to avoid compensation benefits.
-According to California labor laws, full-time employees may be entitled to overtime wages.
+Under California’s ABC test, this worker would likely be considered an employee entitled to overtime wages and benefits.

 If you suspect your employer is violating wage and hour regulations, Labor Law Advocates legal team can help you assess your case and file an employment claim.